-All International students can do internships in France.
-The only condition si to get an internship contract - called "convention de stage" - that is provided by the EDHEC Career Center (available only for full year students).
+All international students can do internships in France.
+The only condition is to obtain an internship contract - called "convention de stage" - that is provided by the EDHEC Career Center (available only for full year students).

-An internship is not considered as a job by the French law.
+An internship is not considered a job by the French law.